KarlScheibelhofer/java-crypto-tools/README.md

 ```

 Old versions of openssl may use `des3` as default cipher for encrypting private keys.
-Even new version can use `des3` if specified explicitely, e.g.:
+Even new version can use `des3` if specified explicitly, e.g.:

 ```
 openssl genpkey -algorithm RSA -pkeyopt rsa_keygen_bits:2048 -out private-key-des3.pem -pass pass:password -des3